James "Spanish" Blake: Death of Red Hugh O'Donnell

 By 14 August O'Donnell was extremely ill, and he eventually died at the castle on 30 August, aged 29.
 None of O'Donnell's companions, nor his physicians, suspected foul play; at the time, they credited his anguish over the diplomatic situation with causing his early death.
 Carew sent another ciphered letter to Blount on 9 October: "O'Donnell is dead... he is poisoned by James Blake, of whom your lordship hath been formerly acquainted...
 He never told the President in what manner he would kill him, but did assure him it should be effected".

-Blake and his servant Robert Kirwan were arrested sometime after O'Donnell's death under suspicion of being English spies.
+Blake and his servant Robert Kirwan were arrested sometime after O'Donnell's death, on suspicion of being English spies.
 In November and December, they were interrogated in the prison of Valladolid.
-However they were not suspected of complicity in O'Donnell's death.
-Blake admitted that he had met with Carew, but claimed he had been sent to Spain by MacWilliam Burke to negotiate a truce.
-Interestingly, Blake claimed that he had acted as an intermediary between Hugh O'Neill, Earl of Tyrone, and Robert Devereux, 2nd Earl of Essex, during a supposed conspiracy between the earls to overthrow Elizabeth I. Ludovico Mansoni, Papal Nuncio to Ireland, was personally convinced of Blake's innocence of being a spy.
+They were not, however, suspected of complicity in O'Donnell's death.
+Blake admitted he had met with Carew, but claimed he was sent to Spain by MacWilliam Burke to negotiate a truce.
+Interestingly, Blake claimed he had acted as an intermediary between confederate Hugh O'Neill, Earl of Tyrone, and royalist Robert Devereux, 2nd Earl of Essex, during a supposed conspiracy between the earls to overthrow Elizabeth I. Ludovico Mansoni, Papal Nuncio to Ireland, was personally convinced of Blake's innocence of being a spy.

 For my sins, I am punished in Ireland because of the Spaniards, and in Spain I am suspected of being English.
 It is a most pitiful and painful condition and it would seem that my whole life has been very badly employed.